Alex Klokus

 Alex Klokus is an American entrepreneur and executive producer.
 He is the co-founder of the technology news website Futurism, and co-founded Gravity Blanket.
 In 2017, Klokus was inducted into the Forbes 30 Under 30 in its media category alongside his Futurism co-founder Jordan Lejuwaan.
 Klokus is currently a founder and managing partner of the SALT fund.
 Klokus is a moderator at the SALT iConnections conference and World Government Summit.

 Education

-Alex Klokus received his undergraduate degree from New York University's Stern School of Business, where he was inducted into Beta Gamma Sigma in its 2012-2013 induction year.
+Klokus received his undergraduate degree from New York University's Stern School of Business, where he was inducted into Beta Gamma Sigma in its 2012-2013 induction year.

 Corporate ventures

 Futurism

 Alex Klokus and Jordan Lejuwaan founded the technology news website Futurism through a Knight Foundation grant in 2017.
 Klokus and Lejuwaan were inducted into the media category of Forbes 30 Under 30 in 2017.

+That same year, documents released by the United States Justice Department show that Klokus had email correspondence and in-person meetings with Jeffrey Epstein.
+Published documents reveal that Klokus met with Epstein in September 2017.
+Additional correspondence from October 2017 shows Klokus introducing technology entrepreneur Bryan Johnson, an investor in Futurism, to Epstein via email and facilitating a meeting between the two.

 Futurism was acquired by Singularity University in 2019, before subsequently being sold to Recurrent Ventures in July 2021.